 Putting all of your eggs in one basket:

-Full-service sites that do more than the basics of appointment booking, client emails, and notifications are potentially like having an AOL address: Once you are in, you cannot get out without bleeding half to death; and while you are in, you miss out on all the great advances in technology going on around you.
+Full-service sites that do more than the basics of appointment booking, client emails, payments, and notifications are potentially like having an AOL address: Once you are in, you cannot get out without bleeding half to death; and while you are in, you miss out on all the great advances in technology going on around you.
 My apologies to those who still use AOL, but that’s how most of us techies feel about them, so they are great for illustrating this point.

 Let’s say the full-service company you are with goes out of business or gets too expensive or you just want to change software: Most sites have calendar and address book sync, so you can automatically transfer future bookings and client contact data to almost any other site, but no historical booking data will likely be available.
 If, however, you are also storing medical data (aka SOAP notes), financial data, or any other customized data in your appointment booking system, then that information is never going to translate to somewhere else unless you do it manually.
 I’m not saying there is anything wrong with going with a full-service site, I am saying “buyer beware.”
 If you use a site’s online SOAP notes, then you may want to also print them off after each session and keep a manual file.
 I have no advice for the financial recording and reporting because I seem to have a very different way of tracking the comings and goings of money, which is why I have my own, simple system and will continue to use it, no matter whose appointment software I have.

 Directories and SEO

 Another aspect of full-service is Search Engine Optimization (SEO), which means many things, but the simplest meaning is “that which drives clients to you” and that usually means the sites have a) respect from the search engines, and if you're lucky, b) a respectable online directory of practitioners for consumers to search on.